[Paper] A Unified Assessment of the Poverty of the Stimulus Argument for Neural Language Models

 • Subject‑auxiliary inversion, etc.

-• Hierarchical Positional Encoding (to emphasize tree‑like structure)
+• Hierarchical Positional Encoding – emphasizes tree‑like structure.

-• Syntactic Supervision (auxiliary loss predicting constituency parses)
+• Syntactic Supervision – auxiliary loss that predicts constituency parses.

-• Limited Working Memory (restricting attention window to mimic human processing limits)
+• Limited Working Memory – restricts the attention window to mimic human processing limits.

 Results & Findings

-• Generalization Without Direct Evidence: Even the smallest models correctly handled many constructions they never saw in the training data, supporting the claim that statistical learning can produce PoS‑type generalizations.
+• Generalization without direct evidence – Even the smallest models correctly handled many constructions they never saw during training, supporting the claim that statistical learning can yield PoS‑type generalizations.

-• Inductive Biases Help, But Not Enough: The three cognitively motivated tweaks improve overall syntactic competence but do not close the performance gap on the POSHBench items.
+• Inductive biases help, but not enough – The three cognitively motivated tweaks improve overall syntactic competence, yet they do not close the performance gap on the POSHBench items.

 Practical Implications

-• Curriculum Learning Strategies: The study underscores the potential of curriculum‑based training (starting with simpler constructions) to mimic child‑like acquisition trajectories, a promising avenue for building more robust conversational agents.
+The study underscores the potential of curriculum‑based training—starting with simpler constructions—to mimic child‑like acquisition trajectories, a promising avenue for building more robust conversational agents.

 Limitations & Future Work